cloudnativeessentials/dra-tutorial/README.md

 Overall, Kubernetes is a powerful container orchestration platform that offers several benefits and features that can help you manage your containers more effectively and efficiently.
 ```

-How do the responses differ?
+How do the responses differ? <br>

 ### Sharing a ResoureClaim

-Let's add another Pod that references the same ResourceClaim.
+Let's add another Pod that references the same ResourceClaim. <br>

-Let's look at the Pod manifest:
+Let's look at the Pod manifest: <br>

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/pod2.yaml